bhattirahat/reactDemo/readME.md

-this is intro to react
+** This is a repository to practice React